ad9cr/trailer-design/readme.md

     - 2 on front bulkhead
     - 2 on side bulkheads to the front of the axle
     - 2 on side bulkheads to the read of the axle
+  - Exterior 20A receptacle on passenger side between door and axle
+  - Exterior 20A receptacle on front near center
 - Solar
   - Used only for charging house battery (no direct powering of components)
   - Inlet near driver side front of trailer for external panel (not permanently mounted)